danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 ![diagram4](ch9_4.jpg)

-*Figure 9.4: UBERMORGEN, The Project Formerly Known as Kindle Forkbomb (2013), mixed media installation at Kunsthal Aarhus, as part of the exhibition "Systemics #2: As we may think (or, the next world library)" curated by Joasia Krysa.
+*Figure 9.4: UBERMORGEN, The Project Formerly Known as Kindle Forkbomb (2013), mixed media installation, as part of the group exhibition "Systemics #2: As we may think (or, the next world library)", Kunsthal Aarhus (21 Sept–31 Dec 2013).
 Courtesy of the artists and Kunsthal Aarhus*

 ## While()